candsbrown/wargamedle/Update-log.md

 ## Updates
+# 11/23/2024:
+Test commit: new site look, refactored code.

 # 11/18/2024:
--- WE HAVE ASSUMED CONTROL. --
+WE HAVE ASSUMED CONTROL.

 # 9-27-2024: